numenta/htmresearch/projects/sdr_paper/README.md

 This directory contains code and Excel files that simulate various scenarios in the SDR papers [1, 2] and the Neuron paper [3].
 They are used to generate the numerical results.
-The code als serves to verify the formulas in the papers.
+The code also serves to verify the formulas in the papers.

 The papers are available here: